cambiotraining/unix-shell/materials/01-basics/04-combining_commands.md

 You can see that the output is now sorted alphabetically.

-The `cut` command is often used in conjunction with another command: `uniq`.
+The `sort` command is often used in conjunction with another command: `uniq`.
 This command returns the unique lines in its input.
 Importantly, _it only works as intended if the input is sorted_.
 That's why it's often used together with `sort`.